rpavlov/rpavlov.com/source/2021-02-13-live-on-tor.html.md

 ## Ah, one more thing

 Setting up a middle/guard relay is pretty trivial, and a great way to help out the community.
-Add a few lines to `/etc/tor/torrc`, restart,  and we're good to go.
+Add a few lines to `/etc/tor/torrc` and ensure port 9001 is reachable via (https://canyouseeme.org/)[https://canyouseeme.org/].
+Then restart,  and we're good to go.
+Keep tailing syslog however, since it will indicate if things go wrong.

 ```
 ORPort 9001